-The Clery Act reportable crime statistics for the University are collected and collated by Equity Programs & Compliance and the UPD.
-The Executive Director for Equity Programs & Compliance, who is the campus Title IX Coordinator & DHR Administrator, maintains & reviews Clery Act crime statistics for the Title IX office from incident reports submitted by our Campus Security Authorities.
-The UPD Records Supervisor manages & reviews Clery Act crime statistics for the UPD.
-The Records Supervisor collects Clery crime reports completed by UPD Police Officers and crime reports provided to the UPD by our neighboring law enforcement agencies.
+The Clery Act reportable crime statistics for the University are collected and collated by the Clery Director, in consultation with Equity Programs & Compliance, Residential Life, Student Conduct and the University Police Department.
+The Executive Director for Equity Programs & Compliance, who is the campus Title IX Coordinator & DHR Administrator, maintains & reviews Clery Act crime statistics for the Title IX office from incident reports submitted by Campus Security Authorities.
+The Assistant Director of Residential Conduct and Support Supervisor manages & reviews Clery Act crime statistics for Residential Life.
+The Manager for Student Rights and Responsibilities manages & reviews Clery Act crime statistics for the Office of Student Conduct.
+The UPD Records Supervisor manages & reviews Clery Act crime statistics for the UPD, as well as collecting Clery crime reports completed by UPD Police Officers and crime reports provided to the UPD by our neighboring law enforcement agencies.
 The University Police Department has established collaborative relationships with our neighboring law enforcement agencies who readily provide us with relevant information.
-The Clery Compliance Team will review the Clery Act reportable crime statistics on an on-going basis at the monthly meetings for inclusion in the ASR.
+The Clery Compliance Team will review the Clery Act reportable crime statistics on an on-going basis for inclusion in the ASR.